Editor’s Note: This article was originally posted in 2021. It was updated in 2022.

 - Read and post reviews

 Start by claiming your business if you haven’t done so previously.
 Then, fill out your profile completely.
 Keep it updated, post new content often and respond to reviews.
-It’s important to keep in mind that GMB is not simply a business listing like something you’d find in the Yellow Pages.
+It’s important to keep in mind that GBP is not simply a business listing like something you’d find in the Yellow Pages.

-To harness the power of Google My Business and turn it into a revenue-generating machine, you need to optimize it and develop a strategy for it to ensure your business not only gets found but also compels people to contact you and eventually buy.
+To harness the power of Google Business Profile and turn it into a revenue-generating machine, you need to optimize it and develop a strategy for it to ensure your business not only gets found but also compels people to contact you and eventually buy.

-For a more in-depth look at how to optimize Google My Business that includes a checklist of tasks to increase and maintain dominance, read our article How to Get Found & Beat Your Competition in Local Search.
+For a more in-depth look at how to optimize Google Business Profile that includes a checklist of tasks to increase and maintain dominance, read our article How to Get Found & Beat Your Competition in Local Search.